medusajs/medusa/docs/content/development/feature-flags/toggle.md

 # How to Toggle Feature Flags

-In this document, you’ll learn about what feature flags are and how to toggle them.
+In this document, you’ll learn about how to toggle feature flags.

-## Overview

-Feature flags are used in Medusa to guard beta features that aren’t ready for live and production servers.
-This allows the Medusa team to keep publishing releases more frequently, while also working on necessary future features behind the scenes.

-To use these beta features, you must enable their feature flags.

----

-## Available Feature Flags

-You can view a list of available feature flags that you can toggle in [the Medusa GitHub mono-repository](https://github.com/medusajs/medusa/tree/master/packages/medusa/src/loaders/feature-flags).
-In each feature flag file, you can find the default value of the feature flag, its name, environment variable name, and more.

 :::info

 If a feature flag is enabled/disabled by default, you don’t need to manually enable/disable it.
 Only set the feature flag’s value if it’s different than the default.

 :::

----

 ## Enable Feature Flags